Coronavirus (COVID-19): Advice for allotment holders

 - Choose your preferred allotment site by checking our list of allotment sites (you can choose to apply for two locations)

-- Don't forget to read the terms and conditions [20.56KB] which explain the importance of paying rent and the conditions of use.
+- Don't forget to read the which explain the importance of paying rent and the conditions of use.

 Allotment waiting lists in Gateshead